IBM-Bluemix-Docs/sap-hana/hana-index.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Getting started with IBM Cloud for SAP applications tutorial
+# Getting started with IBM Cloud SAP-Certified Infrastructure tutorial
 {: #getting-started}

 {{site.data.keyword.IBM_notm}} and SAP have been collaborating for over 45 years in multiple areas, including hardware, software, cloud, services, and finance.
 They are now collaborating to optimize the {{site.data.keyword.cloud}} infrastructure products to include support for the SAP HANA solution in the more than 60 {{site.data.keyword.cloud_notm}} data centers worldwide.